Pairwise efficiency and monotonicity imply Pareto efficiency in (probabilistic) object allocation: Proof of Theorem , Case (a)

 \item rearranging the preferences of agents in $N_\varnothing$ such that they coincide with the common ranking, i.e., \item[\textbf{-}] for each object $o\in O\setminus\{\varnothing\}$, $o \mathbin{\hatR_i} \varnothing$ and \item[\textbf{-}]for each pair of objects $o, o'\in O\setminus\{\varnothing\}$, $o\mathbin{\hatP_i}o'$ if and only if $o\mathbin{\succ}o'$. \end{itemize}

-Because for each agent $i\in N$, the position of $\mu_i$ remains the same under $R'$ and $\hatR$, and the null-object is still ranked last for all agents, $\hatR\in \underline{\R}^N$ is a monotonic transformation of $R'$ at $\mu$.
+Because for each agent $i\in N$, the position of $\mu_i$ remains the same under $R'$ and $\hatR$, and the null object is still ranked last for all agents, $\hatR\in \underline{\R}^N$ is a monotonic transformation of $R'$ at $\mu$.
 Hence, by \textsl{monotonicity}, $f(\hatR) = f(R') = \mu$.
 Figure~\ref{fig:tildeR} illustrates the resulting preference profile $\hatR$ for a problem with unit capacities, which implies $\kappa = k$.